What is a Clinical Trials Unit?

 Why do I need a full time PCTU-based Trial Manager for my MHRA regulated study?

 CTIMP and other MHRA governed studies are usually higher risk, they require more procedural management to ensure that they are in line with all regulations and are also subject to intensive inspections by the MHRA.
 They therefore require an experienced, full-time Trial Manager who can work very closely with the PCTU QA team.
-Thus the PCTU has a policy that all such studies require a full-time Trial Manager/Coordinator line managed by a PCTU Senior Trials Manager.
+Thus the PCTU has a policy that all such studies require a full-time Trial Manager/Coordinator who is line managed by a PCTU Senior Trials Manager.

-This does not mean that non-CTIMPs will never require a full time Trial Manager/Coordinator; some non-CTIMP studies can be just as complex (in terms of management) as non-CTIMPs.
+This does not mean that non-CTIMPs will never require a full time Trial Manager/Coordinator; some non-CTIMP studies can be just as complex (in terms of management) as CTIMPs.
 Furthermore, the PCTU aims to conduct all studies to the highest quality, not just CTIMPs.

 What is a TMF and why do I need one?